aws-samples/aws-lambda-extensions/cache-extension-demo/README.md

 Add the newly created layer version to a Lambda function.
 - You can use the provided `index.js` (nodeJS extension) in the `example/` directory
-- Make sure to have a `config.yaml` in the root of the lambda function's directory.
+- Make sure to have a `config.yaml` in the root of the lambda function's directory and updated with the correct region information.
 You can use the provided `config.yaml` in the the `example/` directory
+- Make sure to increase the default timeout to 2 mins and memory to 512 MB

 >Note: Make sure to have`'AmazonDynamoDBReadOnlyAccess'` & `'AmazonSSMReadOnlyAccess'` IAM policies assigned to the IAM role associated with the Lambda function